 Transition is a gradual process that gives young people, and everyone involved in care, time to get ready to move to adult services and discuss what healthcare needs are required as an adult.

 At the Royal Orthopaedic Hospital, we use the Ready, Steady, Go programme to support children and young people moving into adult services.
-The aim of the programme is to empower young people to take control of their lives and to equip them with the necessary skills and knowledge to manage their own healthcare confidentially and successfully.
+The aim of the programme is to empower young people to take control of their lives and to equip them with the necessary skills and knowledge to manage their own healthcare confidently and successfully.

 A short video about the programme can be watched here.